gmoraita/DevOps-Course-Starter/README.md

 You can create a new Hypervisor installed with your app and in running mode.
 * Download and install VirtualBox on your host https://www.virtualbox.org/wiki/Downloads
 * Download and install Vagrant: https://www.vagrantup.com/downloads
-* Open powershell
+* Open a shell
 * Go to the root of your TODO app
-* Run the following on your command line to create the hypervisor with the TODO app installed and running:
+* Run the following on your command line to create the virtual machine with the TODO app installed and running:
 ```bash
 vagrant up --provision
 ```